kleene-project/docs/run/overview.md

 To start a container in detached mode, you use `-d=true` or just `-d` option.

+FIXME: Describe how jailed-processes exits vs. when the entire jail is shutting down (e.g., when /etc/rc exists the jail is still running)

 To reattach to a detached container, use `docker` [*attach*](commandline/attach.md) command.